 Funded by alumni gifts, this scholarship of $500 is awarded each year to CCV graduates who plan to continue on for a bachelor’s degree.
 Fill out the Alumni Scholarship application by Monday, April 10.

 This philanthropically funded scholarship provides financial support to full-time CCV students who are parents with children currently attending childcare or afterschool care.
 Find out more on our Student Parent Resources page.

 CCV’s premier academic scholarship, this is awarded to students who exhibit sustained academic excellence.

 This endowment scholarship was established to support deserving students whose chances of success can be strengthened by aid and whose needs are not met by other sources.

 Early Childhood Education Portfolio Scholarship

-This CCV scholarship from an anonymous donor covers the full tuition and fees for Spring 2022 enrollment in EDU-1240 Assessment of Prior Learning or EDU-1225 Focused Portfolio Development for 10 early childhood educators with more than one year of experience in the field who are pursuing CCV’s associate degree in Early Childhood Education.
+This CCV scholarship from an anonymous donor covers the full tuition and fees for enrollment in EDU-1240 Assessment of Prior Learning or EDU-1225 Focused Portfolio Development for 10 early childhood educators with more than one year of experience in the field who are pursuing CCV’s associate degree in Early Childhood Education.
 Additional scholarships over the next 3 years/6 semesters are available to recipients to help complete their associate degree.
 Scholarship details can be found here.

 G. Jason Conway Memorial Scholarship